 - Learning targets communicate specific, short-term goals.
 These targets can be reached fairly quickly—within days or even hours.

 - Advance organizers preview the main points of lesson or series of lessons.
 They do this with descriptions that might be verbal (spoken or written) or graphic (pictures).

 The idea behind learning targets is simple.
 It’s about knowing why we’re doing something.
 As they begin a lesson, students should know why they are learning the material in the lesson.
 Doing this might sound like common sense, but it doesn’t always happen.

 At the beginning of a lesson, the teacher posts the learning target where students can see it.
 Then the teacher briefly discusses the target.
 The discussion should remind students what they already know about the content of the lesson.
 And during the lesson, the teacher can refer to the learning target.
 Referring back to the target helps students stay focused on the purpose of what they’re doing.

-Learning targets are sometimes called “I can statements” because they use the phrase “I can” to refer to the learner’s performance.
+Learning targets are sometimes called “I can” statements.
+That’s because they use the phrase “I can” (do something).
 In the primary grades, a learning target for science might be “I can name and describe the eight planets in our solar system.”
-Learning targets tell students what they’re expected to know or be able to do by the end of the lesson or unit.

 - It connects the new ideas or skills to ideas or skills the students have already learned.

-- It briefly explains new ideas or skills.
+- It briefly explains the new ideas or skills.

-- It identifies important relationships between the new ideas or skills.
+- It points out key connections between new ideas and skills.